Oskarovsky/JavaExam/book/cheatsheet.md

 - can be used to access any member of the class, including inherited members.
 - can be used in any instance method, constructor, or instance initializer block.
 - cannot be used when there is no implicit instance of the class, such as in a static method or static initializer block.
-- Accessing this.variableName can be performed from any instance method, constructor, or instance initializer, (but not from a static method or static initializer)
+- Accessing `this.variableName` can be performed from any instance method, constructor, or instance initializer, (but not from a static method or static initializer)
+- Note that the `this` reference cannot be used in a static context, as static code is not executed in the context of any object.

 #### Calling the `super` reference
 - allows do the reference the version in the parent class instead of the current class